What is a “codex”, you ask? Good question. In simplest terms, it’s a book.

 The Aquilinas go on to say that “the book as we know it – in the form of the codex – was born with Christianity.
 It was championed by Christianity…and it has Christianity to thank for its triumph and long endurance.”

 Clearly, the Codex Sinaiticus is not just any old codex.
-It is a priceless witness to many gifts that come to us from the Catholic Church’s Tradition: information about the technology of books; insight into the life of the early church; confirmation of the unity of the Bible; and, above all, the proclamation of the Good News of Jesus Christ!
+It is a priceless witness to many gifts that come to us from the Catholic Church’s sacred Tradition: information about the technology of books; insight into the life of the early church; confirmation of the unity of the Bible; and, above all, the proclamation of the Good News of Jesus Christ to the world!

 Christians are identified by our love of Scripture, which we use as a guiding authority for our faith.
 The creation and preservation of the ancient codices are signs of the deep reverence we have for the Word of God.